Tectonic Theater Project: The Album: Here There are Blueberries (2018)

 The Album is a work-in-progress presented in collaboration with Miami New Drama.
 It focuses on an album that was delivered to the Holocaust Museum in 2008, with pictures of different Nazi officers, secretaries, and their families on vacation during World War II.
-It is a documentary theatre piece that uses the album itself, interviews, and personal accounts as source material.
-The inaugural production was written and directed by Moisés Kaufman, and ran at the Colony Theatre from May 31st, 2018 - June 3rd, 2018.
+It is a documentary theater piece that uses the album itself, interviews, and personal accounts as source material.
+The inaugural production was written and directed by Moisés Kaufman, and ran at the Colony Theatre from May 31, 2018 - June 3, 2018.

-In Other Media
+In other media

 In 2002, The Tectonic Theater Project collaborated with HBO to create the film The Laramie Project, based closely on their play of the same name.
 The film starred multiple cast members from the original company and was directed by the original writer, Moisés Kaufman.
 The Laramie Project opened the 2002 Sundance Film Festival, and was nominated for four Emmys.
 The film received multiple other awards, including the GLAAD media award for outstanding television movie in 2003.